Ranked in 1 Practice Areas

 USA

-Andrew Schpak is the Co-Managing Partner at Barran Liebman and has been exclusively representing management in employment litigation, providing advice in employment matters, and performing independent investigations for over nineteen years.
+Andrew Schpak is the Managing Partner at Barran Liebman and has been exclusively representing management in employment litigation, providing advice in employment matters, and performing independent investigations for over twenty years.
 He works with prominent Oregon companies, government entities, and non-profits, navigating complex employment laws and crafting strategies and solutions for their success.
 Andrew drafts and updates workplace policies and employee handbooks, provides workplace training, and advises clients on employment issues when they arise.
 He also drafts, reviews, and negotiates employment, partnership, and independent contractor agreements, as well as confidentiality, non-solicitation, and non-competition agreements.
 Andrew spends the majority of his time representing clients in state and federal court proceedings and before state and federal administrative agencies.

 Professional Memberships